RawanAljohni/MASAR/README.md

 During my time at DataCamp, I had the opportunity to showcase a variety of small Python projects.
-These projects encompassed a range of topics and applications, allowing me to demonstrate my proficiency in Python programming across different areas.You can view some of them here.
+These projects encompassed a range of topics and applications, allowing me to demonstrate my proficiency in Python programming across different areas.
+You can view some of them here.